jessesillman/chatbot/README.md

  ## Usage

- You're welcome to use and change the conde in any eay you like.
+ You're welcome to use and change the code in any eay you like.
 Have fun building! 🤖